-We compete with other producers of video game accessories, including the video game console manufacturers.
-Our competitors may spend more money and time on developing and testing products, undertake more extensive marketing campaigns, adopt more aggressive pricing policies, pay higher fees to licensors for motion picture, television, sports, music and character properties, or develop more commercially successful products for the personal computer or video game platforms than we do.
+We compete with other producers of gaming accessories, including the video game console manufacturers.
+Our competitors may undertake more extensive marketing campaigns, adopt more aggressive pricing policies, or develop more commercially successful products for the personal computer or video game platforms than we do.
 In addition, competitors with large product lines and popular products, in particular the video game console manufacturers, typically have greater leverage with retailers, distributors and other customers, who may be willing to promote products with less consumer appeal in return for access to those competitors' more popular products.

 In the event that a competitor reduces prices, we could be forced to respond by lowering our prices to remain competitive.
 If we are forced to lower prices, we may be required to "price protect" products that remain unsold in our customers' inventories at the time of the price reduction.
 Price protection results in our issuing a credit to our customers in the amount of the price reduction for each unsold unit in that customer's inventory.
-Our price protection policies, which are customary in the industry, can have a major impact on our sales and profitability.
+Our price protection policies, which are customary in the industry, can have a major impact on our profitability.